 Until now, The Brothers Brick hasn’t done a review of a Juniors themed set.
 But LEGO’s small wave of tie-in sets for Disney Pixar’s new Incredibles 2 movie will only feature Juniors sets, and since we can’t help but cover LEGO’s official sets based on one of our favorite superhero universes, we decided to pick up them up and see what Juniors has in store.
 We’ll start with 10759 Elastigirl’s Rooftop Pursuit.
-This set retails for $19.99 USD, with 95 pieces, including two unique minifigs: Elastigirl (Mrs. Incredible) and Screenslaver, and will be available April 20.
+This set retails for $19.99 USD, with 95 pieces, including two unique minifigs: Elastigirl (Mrs. Incredible) and Screenslaver, and is available from LEGO Shop at Home.

 This review will be mostly spoiler-free, but we can’t guarantee the set doesn’t give anything away.

 The front of the box appears to depict a specific scene from the new movie, and shows off the play feature of Elastigirl’s arms in action.

 The back of the box prominently displays the easy-build components, as well as some of the play features.
 Also characteristic of Juniors sets, it shows some of the parts spread out so it’s easier to see what all is included.

 The box contains a folded instruction booklet, two numbered bags, both with small parts bags inside, and a bagged Elastigirl torso.
 It also contains a few of the larger, easy-build, single-mold parts that are common in Juniors sets: a helicopter body, helicopter skids, and a modified baseplate.
 One of the best parts about this and most other Juniors sets is that there are no stickers.
 Instead, all decals are printed.

 The instructions in many Juniors sets have a cartoon or comic in the back, depicting the story behind the model.
 This one shows Elastigirl being called in on her motorcycle to take down Screenslaver.